 No, the FLSA does not regulate employee scheduling, with the exception of certain child labor provisions.

 According to the Department of Labor “…an employer may change an employee's work hours without giving prior notice or obtaining the employee's consent (unless otherwise subject to a prior agreement between the employer and employee or the employee's representative).”

 Currently, there are no federal laws that cover predictive scheduling.
 However, that could soon change.
 Recently, Congress introduced a bill called the Schedules That Work Act, which would allow employees to “request changes to their work schedule without fear of retaliation and ensure that employers consider these requests.”

-Yes, currently, the state of Oregon is the first state to pass a predictable scheduling law.
-Some cities, such as San Jose, San Francisco, Seattle, New York City, and Washington, D.C. have also enacted laws related to predicative scheduling, which have added stability and predictability to worker’s income and schedules.
+Yes, the state of Oregon is the first state to pass a predictable scheduling law.
+Some cities, such as San Jose, San Francisco, Seattle, New York City, and Washington, D.C. have also enacted laws related to predictive scheduling, which have added stability and predictability to worker’s income and schedules.
 Predictive scheduling laws are an emerging trend and employees should monitor local ordinances and state predictable scheduling enactments.